10 REASONS TO TRY DIVORCE MEDIATION by William J. Leininger, Esq.

 Picking a Divorce Mediator

 Since 1994, Mr. Leininger has mediated over 800 mediations to completion.
-Many of these mediations have invloved business owners and their spouses as well as health professionals, including Internists, Radiologists, Urologists, Orthopedic Surgeons, Dentists, Nurse Practitioners, etc. He has also worked with couples who have substantial assets in the millions of dollars.
+Many of these mediations have involved business owners and their spouses as well as health professionals, including Internists, Radiologists, Urologists, Orthopedic Surgeons, Dentists, Nurse Practitioners, etc. He has also worked with couples who have substantial assets in the millions of dollars.
 He has also mediated many cases involving Civil Service pensions paying out $75,000, $100,000 or even more each year to the pensioner!
 In Florida, the Supreme Court of Florida certifies Divorce Mediators.
 Mr. Leininger is a Florida Supreme Court Family Mediator, and has also been a member of the Florida Bar for the past 32 years.
-He limits his law practice in Florida to Family Law matter.
+He limits his law practice in Florida to Family Law matters.
 We believe that he can help you and your spouse dissolve your marriage with dignity and with as little harmful effects as possible to you and any children of the marriage.

 In picking a Divorce Mediator, ask how many mediations that person has completed.
 Many people are just adding mediation to another practice area and may have done only five or ten mediations.
-Mr. Leininger has mediated well over 800 divorces to completion, including cases involving difficult custody issues and millions of dollars in assets.
+Mr. Leininger has mediated over 800 divorces to completion, including cases involving difficult custody issues and millions of dollars in assets.